-Probationary patrol officers, temporary and part-time patrol officers shall be laid off before any full-time patrol officers.
-Patrol officers should receive notice in writing of the layoff not less than thirty (30) days prior to the effective date of such layoff.
+Probationary patrol officers and temporary and part-time patrol officers shall be laid off before any full-time patrol officers, corporals, or sergeants.
+Patrol officers, corporals, or sergeants should receive notice in writing of the layoff not less than thirty (30) days prior to the effective date of such layoff.